mattvenn/fpga-dvid-ice/README.md

 * differential DDR lines are working
 * can set different clocks speeds for testing (need lower clock for my scope)
 * can't get generate loop to work to create the differential DDR blocks
+* TMDS output is not supported by the lattice chip on the icestick and mystorm boards

 ## GTKwave traces